lyonscode/lyonscode.github.io/_posts/2025-07-21-tryhackme-warzone-2-write-up.md

 >
 > An alert triggered: **Misc activity**, **A Network Trojan Was Detected**, and **Potential Corporate Privacy Violation**.
 >
 > The case was assigned to you.
 Inspect the PCAP and retrieve the artifacts to confirm this alert is a true positive.

+This room is a follow-up to "Warzone 1".
+Let's get started!

 ### What was the alert signature for **A Network Trojan was Detected**?

+We begin by opening Brim.

 **Answer**:

 ### What was the alert signature for **Potential Corporate Privacy Violation**?